felipedavid/lazy_bot/README.md

 * Implement fishing
 * Implement something to record and load a defined path
 * Implement a navigation system, probably using [recastnavigation](https://github.com/recastnavigation/recastnavigation)
-* Find out how to loot enemies
+* Figure out how to loot enemies
 * Implement something to allow the bot's customization
 * Hook the graphics api to draw the bot's menu inside the game, probably with [ImGui](https://github.com/ocornut/imgui)
 * Figure out how to load the bot at runtime (without closing and opening the client everytime I make a little modification)